No one can do it for us, but we can’t do it alone.

 Sarah’s flexible, approachable style is based on her clients’ histories, nervous system patterns, body memory responses, attachment dynamics, personality structure and traits, life themes, unmet needs, culture, and spirituality.
 Perceptive, compassionate and understanding, she generally works from the periphery inward to respect and grow the window of tolerance, while also recognizing the value of appropriately-timed challenges and observations that cut straight to the heart of the matter.

-She works with clients of all walks of life, from a variety of cultures, ethnicities, religions/faiths, abilities, sexual orientations, and gender expressions.
-Her early career experiences with seniors in long-term care, neurodivergent children, and foreign trained professionals, immigrants and refugees prior to becoming a therapist also inform her current work.
+She works with clients from a variety of cultures, ethnicities, religions/faiths, abilities, sexual orientations, body appearances, and gender expressions.
+Her early career experiences with seniors in long-term care, tutoring neurodivergent children, and helping foreign trained professionals, immigrants and refugees prior to becoming a therapist also inform her current work.

 Sarah the Human